thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

     }
 ```

-####  Extract JWT access-token and set the right configuration
+####  Extract the invoked endpoint and set the right configuration in the CustomTenantConfigResolver¶

-Extract inside the invoked endpoint the JWT access-token and set the right configuration for the given tenant, that means in this case the Keycloak realm.
+Extract the invoked endpoint from the `rootcontext` and set the right configuration in the `CustomTenantConfigResolver` class for the given tenant, that means in this case for the `Keycloak realm`.

-Relevant code in [CustomTenantConfigResolver.java](https://github.com/thomassuedbroecker/ce-cns-multi-tenant/blob/master/code/web-api-tenant/src/main/java/com/ibm/webapi/CustomTenantConfigResolver.java) of the web-api service.
+Relevant code in [CustomTenantConfigResolver.java](https://github.com/thomassuedbroecker/ce-cns-multi-tenant/blob/master/code/web-api-tenant/src/main/java/com/ibm/webapi/CustomTenantConfigResolver.java) of the `web-api microservice`.

-* `"articlesA".equals(parts[1])`
-* `"articlesB".equals(parts[1])`

 ```java
 package com.ibm.webapi;